CyCraft/magnetar/packages/docs/src/pages/Docs/Write.md

 ## Batch Insert / Delete / Modify

-**Magnetar will automatically optimise** any write action so that the remote store only makes a single "batch" API call!
+**Magnetar will automatically optimize** any write action so that the remote store only makes a single "batch" API call!
 Therefore, you can simply loop over multiple methods without performance dips.
 Eg.

 ```javascript
 const pokedexModule = magnetar.collection('pokedex')